 LEGACY: death of innovation and a lost generation

-There are now few new kids from working class backgrounds in the media, theatre, music world becuase it ring-fenced by the ability (TIME IS MONEY)
+There are now few new kids from working class backgrounds in the media, theatre, music world because it ring-fenced by the ability (TIME IS MONEY) to do it.

 Mercury Prize Nominees – ALL public school last year.